 The Origins of this “Festa Major”

 Barcelona’s principal festival is dedicated to its co-patron saint, the Virgin of Mercy.
 Yes, this is why Spain has so many fiestas; there’s a festival for every saint.
 Nostra Señora de la Mercè is given credit for ridding this Mediterranean city of locusts in 1687 and, then, when she was appointed commander in chief of Barcelona’s military during the War of the Spanish Succession in 1714, the fortunes of this lovely seaside city turned around overnight.
-Between La Mercè 2013 and 2014, Barcelona will commemorate 300 years since the milestone event of the city’s modern history.
+Between La Mercè 2013 and 2014, Barcelona commemorated 300 years since the milestone event of the city’s modern history.
 The recently inaugurated El Born Centre Cultural, which has opened in the neighborhood of La Ribera Born, as well as Ciutadella Park and Montjuïc are just some of the sites that will be hosting a variety of cultural events to celebrate Barcelona’s independence.

 Each day of the festival is commemorated with its own parade filled with mythical characters, dancing giants and traditional drumming.